 Professor Andrea Sottoriva’s team uses biological, clinical and mathematical expertise, in order to decipher how cancer progresses, metastasises and develops treatment resistance.

-Dr Andrea Sottoriva uses genomics and computational approaches to understand cancer as a complex system.
+Professor Andrea Sottoriva uses genomics and computational approaches to understand cancer as a complex system.
 He obtained a degree in computer science and worked in particle physics before switching to biomedical research.
-He is the Deputy Director of the ICR's Centre for Evolution and Cancer.

 I am a Data Scientist with a background in Computer Science.
 I am now training in Cancer Evolution with Professor Sottoriva.
 Previously, I was at the University of Edinburgh (Lab of Machine Learning for Computational Biology and Bioinformatics), and at Milan-Bicoocca (Bioinformatics and Systems Biology).
 I hold a PhD in from the University of Pisa.
 At the ICR, I develop new methods to measure cancer evolutionary dynamics from genome sequencing data.

 I obtained an MSci in Biochemistry from the University of Glasgow in 2018.
 In October 2018 I joined the labs of Dr Michael Hubank and Professor Andrea Sottoriva to investigate the use of liquid biopsy to monitor clonal frequency and emergence of resistance mutations in paediatric cancers.